 I laughed all the way back out to Highway 141 and smiled all the way home and for the next few weeks.

 As it turns out, that was the last time I saw Mercy.
 During the '81-'82 ski season, our happy hours were standing-room only from 2:00 until 6:00, and from 6:00 in the evening to 11:00 at night, I had a line of tourists waiting 30-45 minutes to get in.
-I was working 14 to 18-hour days, 7 days a week.
+I was working 14 to 18-hour days, 7 days a week, and was up to 60 employees.
 In March '82, I accepted the couple's most recent offer and completed the sale on April 23rd of 1982.
 I made one more camping trip, a one-nighter with my guy friends, but Mercy wasn't around.
 While Jake could tell I wanted to ask more, I didn't pry.
 In May, I moved back to Atlanta, where my family lived.

 This quote is from "As You Like It" by William Shakespeare.
 It's about the tranquility found from living in a beautiful place away from the bustle and rush of crowds, and suggests that a thoughtful, secluded life in nature allows us to find wisdom and beauty everywhere: